 - the chiles were removed from the heat, allowed to cool and then crumbled; the oil, now infused with red from the chiles, was added into a big pot.

 - the oil was brought up to medium heat and the next set of ingredients, in this case: 1 cup almonds, 1/2 cup pumpkin seeds and two chopped onions were ‘sweated’.
 Like the chiles, precise amounts of these ingredients don’t matter, and sesame seeds or peanuts can also be added.

 - once cooked everything was blended along with 12 grilled garlic cloves, 2 cups of canned tomatoes, 1 tsp of toasted fennel seeds, 1 tsp ground cinnamon, two crushed black peppercorns, salt to taste and enough broth to create a paste.
 The resulting chile paste was strained into a pot containing 2 tbsp of hot oil and fried.

 - The paste was then set to a simmer and the Chicken-in-a-Mug broth gradually incorporated.

 - at this point the Mexican chocolate was added.
-It is sometimes sold in ‘pucks’, but the ones I picked up in Oaxaca were more like ‘cigars’, semi-bitter with almonds.
+It is sometimes sold in small cakes or rolls, and this one is semi-bitter with almonds.
 I added one, tasted the sauce and then added another.